LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

    - How can machine learning algorithms be optimized to accurately predict the onset of diabetes?
    - What machine learning technique is optimal to create a predictive model for diabetes?
    - What are the optimal validation metrics to compare the models’ performance?
+    - How to identify pre-diabetes, as well as the Test Negative and Positive results of Vanderbilt Diabetes datasets using machine learning.

 ### Techniques: